ramseyjiang/go_mid_to_senior/pkgusages/grpc/README.md

 https://miro.medium.com/max/1400/1*tL5DQq_TAMSCstRO-V2DOQ.png (gRPC working with different languages.)

 gRPC has one client library for all popular languages. gRPC was created to interconnect the microservices.
-Mostly used as an internal APIs.
+Mostly used as internal APIs.

 There are 4 types of gRPC: unary, server-streaming, client-streaming, and bidirectional streaming.

-1. Unary: A method is unary type where the client sends a single request to the server and gets a single response back, just like a normal function call.
+1. Unary: A method is a unary type where the client sends a single request to the server and gets a single response back, just like a normal function call.
 A unary call is complete when the response is returned.
 Unary RPC calls are well suited, when data to be transferred is small.
 It is available even with Http1 and Http2.
 Others are available with Http2 only.
 Its format is "rpc SayHello(HelloRequest) returns (HelloResponse)".
 Unary is what a tradition API looks like HTTP REST.
 HTTP2 as we have seen, enable APIs to have streaming capabilities.
    (Unary image)https://miro.medium.com/max/1400/1*E1A0qmNxq3LsAm9f_ptIeA.png

 2. Server streaming: A server streaming method is where the client sends a request to the server and gets a stream to